OFFICIAL WILDLIFE TRUST & SKOMER ISLAND COMMERCIAL OPERATOR

 This workshop is suitable for intermediate levels of fitness.
 There are some inclines and declines when landing on the island, including a steep set of steps.
 On the island there are about four miles of well maintained paths, some parts there’s quite a few elevation changes over uneven ground and some boggy sections.
 Generally easy going.

 Accommodation is off grid living.
 The facilities provide simple, comfortable accommodation with electricity and hot water generated from the sun.
-There are private bedrooms and a shared, equipped, kitchen.
+There are same-sex shared bedrooms (dormitory) and a shared, equipped, kitchen.
 Pillows and duvets are available for you to use, but you need to bring your own sheets, pillowcase and a duvet cover or sleeping bag.